 When we view the vow of not killing in this expanded way we will find that it’s more about taking the time to notice where the life of the moment resides rather than imposing our own will or making prohibitions on ours or other’s actions.
 When we naturally choose to uphold life rather than to just avoid the negative, to refrain from killing – this is the dharma way of maintaining the spirit of the vow – no matter how imperfectly we perceive the result.
 When we bring this positive spirit into any activity, that’s upholding the vow not to kill.
 Not judging or forming opinions about how well we or others keep the vow is also staying true to the spirit of Taking Refuge.

 When we bring the spirit of the vow into any activity, that's keeping the vow.
 Not judging or forming opinions about how well we or others keep the vows is also staying true to the spirit of the task.

 We can’t keep a vow from a distant or separate stance, or from within an idea or concept, we have to live it to see it through.
-Living vows may pose themselves as questions or koans that accompany us during our daily actions.
-Ultimately, there's no way to know whether we're making the right move or not, life is far more subtle and mysterious for such easy conclusions.
-But we can notice that as we bring others into our awareness and act from that recognition, we may start having fewer complaints about our circumstances and that some of our usual forms of suffering has ended.
-That's something.
+Ultimately, there's no way to know whether we're making the right choice or not, life is far more subtle and mysterious for such easy conclusions.
+But we can notice — as we bring other people and beings into our awareness — our actions start to reflect this recognition.
+We may start having fewer complaints about how things are or see that there’s a newfound kindness in our attitude towards our fellow beings – that some of our usual forms of suffering have lessened.
+And that is something of value.